AJDurant/bugzilla2gitlab/README.md

 This library is very much under development.
 That said, if you like to feel the wind in your hair, simply `pip install bugzilla2gitlab`.

-More than likely, you will need to roll up your sleaves and hack on the package to achieve a migration that you are happy with.
+More than likely, you will need to roll up your sleeves and hack on the package to achieve a migration that you are happy with.
 In this case:

 ```
 git clone git@github.com:xmunoz/bugzilla2gitlab.git